tomcritchlow/tomcritchlow.github.io/consulting.md

 ## Strategy Workshops

-Face to face workshops - where we bring research to the table and challenge assumptions.
+Face to face workshops - where I bring research to the table and challenge assumptions.
 These sessions can be incredibly valuable, not only as a way of moving forward but also as a way of aligning and identifying future work projects.

 ## Embedded Marketing Strategy

 The next step is usually getting as close to your team as possible - to understand the dynamics and to understand the business.
-Most work is done project-based where we define specific needs or problems and address them with speed.
+Most work is done project-based where I define specific needs or problems and address them with speed.
 This ongoing work often revolves around the core principle of helping clients define and build new marketing capabilities - whether in content marketing, SEO, audience development or helping to lead brand positioning and market research.

 ## Building Better Teams

-Finding marketing talent is hard and we have a lot of experience hiring, training and leading teams of marketing and editorial talent.
-Think of us as something like a consultative recruiter - helping to define the needs in the first place and then helping to source the right people for the role.
+Finding marketing talent is hard and I have a lot of experience hiring, training and leading teams of marketing and editorial talent.
+Think of me as something like a consultative recruiter - helping to define the needs in the first place and then helping to source the right people for the role.

 ## Example Projects

 I've worked with media companies such as **The New York Times** and **Complex Media** on audience development, SEO and content distribution.

-And I've worked with startups such as **Olapic**, **Fundera** and **Grovo** providing marketing strategy, sometimes acting as interim CMO, leadership and acting as an advisor.
+I've worked with startups such as **Olapic**, **Fundera** and **Grovo** providing marketing strategy, sometimes acting as interim CMO, leadership and acting as an advisor.

 Occasionally I've worked with marketing agencies such as **Distilled** as a strategy consultant and business advisor helping to build teams and processes to drive growth.